MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 191: Number of 1 Bits

+Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the Hamming weight).

 # LeetCode 202: Happy Number
 Write an algorithm to determine if a number n is happy.
   A happy number is a number defined by the following process: